The 4th Thursday of every month

 Elizabeth Barnett is a poet and teacher.
+Her poems have recently appeared in Gulf Coast, Alaska Quarterly Review, and Slice.
 View Elizabeth's poetry here.

 Donika Ross is a Cave Canem Fellow and received her MFA from the Michener Center for Writers at the University of Texas at Austin.
 Her poems have appeared or are forthcoming in Bloom, Crazyhorse, Hayden’s Ferry Review, Indiana Review and Best New Poets 2007.

 Brenda Butka practices pulmonary medicine at Vanderbilt.
 Her poems have appeared in a number of journals, including The Threepenny Review, JAMA, Chest, Annals of Internal Medicine, The Cortland Review, Slant and Poem.